MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

 After all, who wouldn't want to have performance gains from these number-crunching algorithms?
 It hurts having to wait on CPU intensive [SVMs](https://scikit-learn.org/stable/modules/svm.html?highlight=sparse), not to mention the possibility of not having dense arrays fitting into working memory!

-#:TODO Change
-CSR is the object type of Scikit-Learn's term-document matrices produced by its [text vectorizers](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction.text).
+Scikit-Learn's term-document matrices produced by [text vectorizers](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction.text) result in CSR matrices.
 This is crucial for NLP since most words are used sparingly if at all.
 Naively using a dense format might otherwise cause speed bottlenecks not to mention the possibility of not fitting in working memory.